ulsdevteam/simple_ldap/simple_ldap_role/README.txt

 Simpletests:
 ============

-* Create a role in Drupal
+X Create a role in Drupal
 	- If default user, created in LDAP
 	- If no default user
 		- If member field not required, created in LDAP
 		- If member field required, do nothing

-* Edit role in Drupal
+X Edit role in Drupal
 	- Role updated in LDAP

 * Delete role in Drupal